 In 2007, I’m trying to save 60% of our gross income.
 (For a detailed breakdown of my 2007 savings goals, check out this post.)
 Here’s the progress so far.
-(I have a detailed chart of page.)
+(I have a detailed chart of my college savings goal over at the NCN Network page.)

 20% of our gross income will be dedicated for our pretax retirement accounts.
 These amounts are withheld from our paychecks, so there will be no need for me to track these amounts.
 For 2007, 16K in retirement will be a sure thing.